-If you publish your photos on the Internet it is very likely that they will be stolen.
+If you publih your photos on the Internet it is very likely that they will be stolen.
+The question then is how to protect your photographs.
 It should be noted that preserving copyright is not an easy task, but it is worth it.
 You need to protect your photographs.

 To prevent stolen your photos, learn about The ABCs of Copyright